LDonoughe/ruby-defense/README.md

 run `ruby main.rb`

 # TODO
-[ ] Make a failure screen instead of just throwing an error

 [ ] properly increase number of elk per wave as time goes on

 [ ] (additional) tower purchasing